cryvate/project-euler/README.md

 - Solve remaining problems (unlikely).

 ## Library
-- Continued fractions and associated topics like Pell's equation, decimal expansion (of rationals).
-- Pythagorean triplet generation (using trees and matrices).
-- Sequences like the triangular number and other common sequences.
-- Documentation (and decide what to use, see backend).
+- Pell's equation.
+- Documentation.

 ## Testing
-- Include MyPy (current does not support f-strings).
+- Include MyPy (originally not included due to no f-string support ["How I Learned the Pains of Being an Early Adopter"]).

 ## Documentation
-- Provide automatic documentation on:
+- Provide automatic documentation using gh-pages/Sphinx on:
   + Library
-  + Problems/solutions.
+  + Problems/solutions